 As well as being a time- and capital-intensive process, much of the investment into drug discovery goes to waste, with only one out of every ten therapies that reach human Phase 1 going on to gain regulatory approval.

-The last few decades have seen a proliferation of health-related AI technologies, deployed in applications such as treatment design, digital consultation and medical management.
-However, AI’s use in drug discovery and basic science research has been much more hesitant.
+Although the last few decades have seen a proliferation of health-related AI technologies, AI’s use in drug discovery and basic science research has been more hesitant.